Making the holiday season special for loved ones in long-term care facilities

 Earlier this month, nursing homes across our area have welcomed live holiday music to residents.
 Area high school marching bands were able to entertain from a distance to help spread holiday cheer.

-“You can give your loved ones a device that’s ready to use where they can actually see you,” said Goyer.
+“You can give your loved ones a device that’s ready to use where they can actually see you,” Goyer said.